Reviewing Custom Truck One Source (CTOS) & Its Competitors

 Summary

-Custom Truck One Source competitors beat Custom Truck One Source on 7 of the 12 factors compared.
+Custom Truck One Source rivals beat Custom Truck One Source on 8 of the 13 factors compared.

 Custom Truck One Source, Inc. provides specialty equipment, parts, tools, accessories, and services to the electric utility transmission and distribution, telecommunications, and rail industries in North America.
 It operates through two segments: Equipment Rental and Sales; and Parts, Tools and Accessories.
 The company offers specialized equipment to various customer base for the maintenance, repair, upgrade, and installation of critical infrastructure assets, including electric lines, telecommunications networks, and rail systems.
 As of March 8, 2021, it had a coast-to-coast rental fleet of approximately 4,500 units comprising insulated and non-insulated bucket trucks, digger derricks, line equipment, cranes, pressure diggers and drills, underground equipment, aerial devices, boom trucks, stringing gear, and hi-rail equipment, as well as repair parts, tools, and accessories.
 The company was formerly known as Nesco Holdings, Inc. and changed its name to Custom Truck One Source, Inc. in April 2021.
 Custom Truck One Source, Inc. was founded in 1988 and is based in the Kansas City, Missouri.